Polymer Science and Polymer Engineering

 - Rheology and Thermal Analysis Lab

-In addition to research opportunities in faculty members’ laboratories, there are opportunities for internship and summer research opportunities for undergraduates.
+Research opportunities in faculty members’ laboratories on campus, and many opportunities for internship and summer research for undergraduates.

 American Chemical Society Polymer Chemistry/Polymer Materials Science and Engineering Student Chapter.